MicrochipTech/unicens-linux-daemon/cfg/README.md

 <I2CPortCreate Speed="FastMode"/>
 ```

-**10.1) Defining a I2C port write job**
+**10.2) Defining a I2C write job**

-In order to use this job, make sure that the I2C port has already been created by the  \<I2CPortCreate> tag.
+In order to use this job, make sure that the I2C port has already been created by the  \<I2CPortWrite> tag.
 With this job a single or multiple I2C write commands can be sent.
 When only the two mandatory attributes are given, then a single message is sent: